wp-plugins/nvd3-visualisations/readme.txt

 **Key Features**

+1. Special effects for infographics: embedding picts, smooth gradients of colors, and shadows.
-1. Full set of original NVD3's gallery charts (12 types of charts in gallery).
+1. Full set of all original NVD3's gallery charts (12 types of charts in gallery).
 1. Super easy to illustrate your data sets by picking up template chart from any gallery's examples.
 1. WYSIWYG look of chart on front-end + data editor to populate own data.
 1. Support of JSON/XML or CSV/TSV data formats.
 1. Smart suggestion of online syntax editor from cloud based on data's type.
-1. Easy to scale charts in pixels.
 1. Accurate layout of each chart based on any valid HTML container tag.
 1. Many charts on the same page/post of WordPress from one API / shortcode call.
 1. Many fancy options available to change chart's look & behavior.